PremStark/Aora/README.md

-Here's a revised version of the README text to showcase the project without referring to it as a tutorial:

----

 # Aora (Video Sharing App)

 Welcome to the Video Sharing App!
 This project is a modern and fully functional platform for sharing videos, built with a focus on seamless user experiences and cutting-edge technology.